juliencaulet/app-collection-manager/site-description.md

 - Motor for async MongoDB operations
 - Pydantic for data validation
 - JWT for authentication
+- Work with multiple environment like development test, production

 ### Frontend
 - React with TypeScript